ThirdCommand/GEOWars/map.md

 - [ ] need way to move serialized levels to the game

-- [ ] need to not be zoomed in and not have ship
+- [] need to not be zoomed in and not have ship

 enemy selector

 - hold click to move
+- click once to select
+  - selection puts them in the meta data box
 - meta data box (location editable)
   - type "r" for random quick edit
-  - random location button
+  - random location button (during game random, or random but hard coded)
   - type location to change it maybe

 need to lower the grav effect on the ship... it's a little extreme at the moment. maybe it should have less acceleration effect on it?